 To resolve this, the school should fill out RF01 or Request Form 01 -Template for Reporting Multiple LRN.
 A birth certificate and Form 137/138 are also required if there are any discrepancies in data like birthdate, name, previous school enrolment., etc.

-Send the RF01 to respective Division/Region.
+Send the RF01 to the respective Division/Region.
 “School must submit the issues to the Division Office.
-Regional Office to filter, consolidate, endorse and encode issues in the online form.”
+Regional Office to filter, consolidate, endorse, and encode issues in the online form.”